Master of Engineering in Systems Engineering Program

 Delivery Method

-The MENG SYSE has been developed so that most courses are delivered using online technologies and collaboration tools.
+The MENG SYSE has been developed so that all courses are delivered using online technologies and collaboration tools.
 Lectures and assignments are available via Clemson's online course management system, Canvas, and are available 24 hours a day, 7 days a week.
 Video lectures can be viewed online or downloaded to a computer or mobile device for convenient viewing.
 Assignments are completed in various electronic formats and then sent to instructors for review and grading.
-The final capstone course is designed to be residential and during the last summer term of the program.
+The final capstone course is designed to be completed in two summer sessions, fully online.
 The 2-year plan of study for the MENG SYSE begins in the Fall.
 Please see the MENG SYSE CURRICULUM SECTION for a detailed schedule of courses.

-The MENG SYSE curriculum has been designed for students to start with the four courses of the SYSE certificate.
-Due to the multidisciplinary nature of this program, students can also transfer four courses from another graduate certificate of the College of Engineering, Computing and Applied Science (CECAS) from Clemson University.
+The MENG SYSE curriculum has been designed for students to start with the four courses of the Graduate Certificate.
+Due to the multidisciplinary nature of this program, students can also transfer four courses from another graduate certificate of the College of Engineering, Computing and Applied Science (CECAS) from Clemson University, upon review and approval of the academic advisor.
 The below sample curriculum is for students interested in taking two courses per term.

 MENG SYSE Core Courses